Electoral district of Ballarat West

 The Electoral district of Ballarat West (initially spelt Ballaarat West) was an electoral district of the Victorian Legislative Assembly in Australia.
-It existed from 1859–1927 and from 1992–2014.
+It existed from 1859 to 1927 and from 1992 to 2014.

 The original seat was created for the second election to the Legislative Assembly in 1859.
 In 1927, it was merged with Ballaarat East to form a single Ballaarat electorate.

 Its second implementation occurred in 1992, when it replaced Ballarat North.
 Unlike Ballarat East, which had a rural character, Ballarat West was mostly urban, and included much of Ballarat proper and its southern and western suburbs.

 The seat was replaced by Wendouree in 2014.

 Members for Ballarat West

 Three members from 1877 to 1889.